Second Chance Apartments Logo

 Bad Credit, Poor, Rental History, Evictions or Broken Leases

-When signing lease agreements thoughts of facing eviction or breaking a lease seldom enters a renter’s mind.
-Applicants rarely anticipate encountering problems that may cause them to break their lease or having an eviction filed on them.
+When signing lease agreements, thoughts of facing eviction or breaking a lease seldom enter a renter’s mind.
+Applicants rarely anticipate encountering problems that may cause them to break their lease or have an eviction filed against them.

 Before signing any lease agreement, it is highly recommended to thoroughly read through the entire document.
 Knowing the exact details of a lease contract is extremely important.
-Do not hesitate asking questions to obtain clear answers.
+Do not hesitate to ask questions to obtain clear answers.
 If any change in the agreement is needed, they can be addressed prior to signing the lease contract.
-Sudden job relocation, military deployments, health issues, divorces and separations can often create unwanted penalties and a poor rental history.
+Sudden job relocation, military deployments, health issues, divorces, and separations can often create unwanted penalties and a poor rental history.

 Broken Leases

 Broken leases occur when renters move out early without giving proper written notice.
-Lease agreements in general require 30 or 60 day notices to vacate.
-Renters may often believe there is something inadequate with their apartments which causes them to break their lease.
+Lease agreements in general require 30 or 60-day notices to vacate.
+Renters may often believe there is something inadequate with the apartments that cause them to break their lease.
 It’s always best to communicate with your apartments to see if there are any remedies.
 Apartments often have options they can offer to keep residents from breaking their leases.
 Breaking a lease can significantly damage your credit score and rental history.
 The full amount of the lease agreement and any additional fees are often sent to collection agencies.
 They will report the rental balances to the credit bureaus in order to leverage debtors into paying them off.
-Broken lease balances are always entered into local apartment databases making it even more difficult being approved for apartment near you.
+Broken lease balances are always entered into local apartment databases, making it even more difficult to be approved for an apartment near you

 Evictions